 If AUTO ADMIN MAPPING is enabled in the database, it will take effect whenever a Windows Administrator connects:

-- a. using Win\Sspi authentication, and - b. without specifying any role
+- a. using Win\Sspi authentication, and - b. without specifying any role using SET TRUSTED ROLE.

 After a successful "auto admin" connection, the current role is set to RDB\$ADMIN.